Driss El Himer

-Driss El Himer (ادريس الهمِر) (born 4 April 1974 in Kezazna, Morocco) is a French long-distance runner.
+Driss El Himer (ادريس الهمِر) (born 1 January 1974 in Khezazna, Morocco) is a Moroccan-French long-distance runner.
+He acquired French nationality by naturalization on 24 January 2001.

 He competed in the marathon at the 2004 Olympics, finishing 68th.

 He finished 6th in the long race at the 2001 IAAF World Cross Country Championships, 11th in the 5000 m final at the 2001 World Championships in Edmonton, and 8th in the 10,000 m final at the 2006 European Athletics Championships in Gothenburg.